KNChen18/KNChen18/README.md

 - 📫 The best way to reach me is through my email KNChen18@hotmail.com

-- Currently Working On: TryHackMe Cybersecurity 101 & SOC Level 1
+- Currently Working On: ISC2 CC Certification

 # Organizations